Vintage JavaScript begone

 You mentioned Meteor but similar behavior (updating client preserving the state) was baked into framework from early days and is called “hot code push”.

-Henrik Nyh almost 10 years ago
+Henrik Nyh over 10 years ago

 Henrik Nyh